Finnish Society for Human-Animal Studies

 master’s thesis award

 YKES awards meritorious master’s theses related to human-animal studies.
-Master’s theses submitted to the competition may examine the relationship of non-human animals with humans, society or cultures, or other animal-related topics from a social or cultural perspective.
-Because of the multidisciplinary nature of Human-Animal Studies, the competition entries’ field of research is not limited.
+The submitted Master’s theses may examine the relationship of non-human animals with humans, society or cultures, or other animal-related topics from a social or cultural perspective.

 become a member